 Beyond Violence is a program launched in 2010 in the cities of Richmond and Antioch with the collaboration of John Muir Health's Trauma Department, Contra Costa Health Services (CCHS) and community based organizations.

-John Muir Health identifies trauma patients between the ages of 14-25 who are victims of intentional injuries (e.g. knife assault, gunshot, assault) and reside in the cities of Antioch or Richmond.
+John Muir Health identifies trauma patients between the ages of 14-25 who are victims of intentional injuries (e.g. knife assault, gunshot, assault) and reside in East or West Contra Costa County.
 Identified patients are referred to a Beyond Violence Intervention Specialist (IS) from their community.
 The IS supports the injured patient and their family and friends cope with the injury, and assists the patient with follow-up care and connects them to community resources to promote healthy choices and avoid street violence.

 This is a proven program that has been effective in reducing recidivism and retaliation in other metropolitan areas such Oakland, Chicago and Boston.
 Beyond Violence is modeled after Oakland's "Caught in the Crossfire Program," which has been successful in transitioning trauma patients from the hospital to the community.